Staff Attorney (Domestic Violence Advocacy Project)

 - Law degree and license to practice in New Hampshire, or eligibility for admission on motion.

-- Ability to travel routinely within New Hampshire.
+- Ability to travel extensively within New Hampshire.

 - Commitment to and interest in expanding knowledge about domestic violence, poverty, and access to justice.

-- Proficiency with Microsoft Office 365 and Adobe.
+- Current technology skills, including proficiency with Microsoft Office 365 and Adobe.

-- Experience working alongside low-income clients and communities and/or experience working with victims/survivors of domestic violence, sexual assault, and stalking a plus.
+- Experience working alongside NHLA’s client communities and/or experience working with victims/survivors of domestic violence, sexual assault, and stalking a plus.

 - Ability to speak Spanish or another language in addition to English a plus.